Loading

 To record the rebuilding of walls and the renewal of the community's commitment to God's

-hears that walls are still in ruins and is devastated.
-He gets permission from the Persian king, travels to Jerusalem, and organizes the entire community to rebuild the walls in just 52 days — despite fierce opposition.
-Then he partners with to lead spiritual renewal: public reading of the , confession of sin, and a renewed covenant commitment.
+receives word that walls remain in ruins and is deeply grieved.
+He secures permission from the Persian king, travels to Jerusalem, and organizes the entire community to rebuild the walls in just fifty-two days — despite persistent opposition.
+He then partners with to lead spiritual renewal: public reading of , corporate confession of sin, and a renewed covenant commitment.